ionos-cloud/crossplane-provider-ionoscloud/README.md

 ---

+**Note:** New features will only be added to our generated provider: [provider-upjet-ionoscloud](https://github.com/ionos-cloud/provider-upjet-ionoscloud).

 ## Important Notice

 Starting from version v1.2.0, Crossplane Provider IONOS Cloud has changed from a 2 image release to a single image.
 From now on, only the `crossplane-provider-ionoscloud` image will be released and maintained.
 The previous `crossplane-provider-ionoscloud-controller` image is deprecated and will no longer receive updates or support.

-For setups that explicitly used the `crossplane-provider-ionoscloud-controller` image, for example where a custom `DeploymentRuntimeConfig`is used:
+For setups that explicitly used the `crossplane-provider-ionoscloud-controller` image, for example where a custom `DeploymentRuntimeConfig` is used:

 ```yaml
 apiVersion: pkg.crossplane.io/v1beta1